Norwegian Americans: Norwegian Lutheran colleges

 Several Lutheran colleges and higher education institutions were founded by Norwegian Americans, which retain a Norwegian lutheran identity today.
-Luther College, located in Decorah, Iowa was founded by Norwegian immigrants in 1861 and is today associated with the Evangelical Lutheran Church in America.
-Concordia College in Moorhead, Minnesota is also associated with the Evangelical Lutheran Church in America and was founded by Norwegian settlers in 1891.
-Other Norwegian Lutheran colleges include: Augsburg University, Augustana College, Bethany Lutheran College, Pacific Lutheran University, St. Olaf College, and Waldorf College.
+Luther College, located in Decorah, Iowa, was founded by Norwegian immigrants in 1861 and is today associated with the ELCA.
+Concordia College in Moorhead, Minnesota, is also associated with the ELCA and was founded by Norwegian settlers in 1891.
+Other Norwegian Lutheran colleges include Augsburg University, Augustana College, Bethany Lutheran College, Pacific Lutheran University, St. Olaf College, and Waldorf College.

-Lutheran church on Sletta, Radøy, built 1908 to 1922 in Brampton, North Dakota, and moved as a gift from Norwegian emigrants in the United States in 1997.
+Emigrant Church in the village of Sletta on the island of Radøy in Norway.
+The church was built from 1908 to 1922 in Brampton, North Dakota, and moved as a gift from Norwegian emigrants in the United States in 1997.

 St. Olaf Kirke, constructed in 1884, in Cranfills Gap, Texas.

 Norwegian Lutheran Church in Irwin, Iowa, in 1941.

 Norwegian Lutheran Memorial Church in Minneapolis, Minnesota, built in 1922.

 Chapel in the Hills, a replica of an historic stave church, consecrated in 1969 in Rapid City, South Dakota.

 Norwegian Lutheran Memorial Church, or Minnekirken, completed in 1912 in Chicago's Logan Square neighborhood.